Ajay Agrawal: Machine Learning and the Market for Intelligence

-Agrawal is the conference co-chair of ‘Machine Learning and the Market for Intelligence’ with Shivon Zilis.
+Agrawal is the conference co-chair of 'Machine Learning and the Market for Intelligence' with Shivon Zilis.
 Its third edition was held in October 2017 at the University of Toronto.

 Kindred

-Agrawal is Co-Founder of Kindred.
+Agrawal is co-founder of Kindred.

 The MIT Technology Review listed Kindred as one of the 50 Smartest Companies of 2017.

 Publications

 Agrawal has been published in the Harvard Business Review several times. as well as the Oxford University Press.

-According to Google Scholar, Agrawal has been cited 7064 times.
+According to Google Scholar, Agrawal has been cited 16457 times.

-According to Social Science Research Network he has 37 scholarly papers.
+According to Social Science Research Network he has 42 scholarly papers.

+Agrawal is co-author of the book Power and Prediction: The Disruptive Economics of Artificial Intelligence, with Joshua Gans and Avi Goldfarb.
+The book was released in November 2022 by the Harvard Business Review.

-Agrawal is co-author of the book ‘Prediction Machines: The Simple Economics of Artificial Intelligence’ with Joshua Gans and Avi Goldfarb.
+Agrawal is co-author of the book Prediction Machines: The Simple Economics of Artificial Intelligence with Joshua Gans and Avi Goldfarb.
 The book was released in April 2018 by the Harvard Business Review.

 Awards and honours

+Agrawal received the President's Impact Award at the University of Toronto in 2023.

+Agrawal was appointed to the Order of Canada in June 2022.

 Agrawal has been awarded Professor of the Year seven times by MBA classes at the Rotman School of Management, the Martin-Lang Award for Excellence in Teaching, and the Distinguished Scholarly Contribution Award in 2017.

-Agrawal was included in the 'Power 50' list of most influential Canadians to watch in business in The Globe and Mail’s Report on Business Magazine.
+Agrawal was included in the 'Power 50' list of most influential Canadians to watch in business in The Globe and Mail's Report on Business Magazine.

-His co-founded company, Kindred AI, was featured at number 29 on MIT Technology Review’s 2017 list of smartest companies in the world.
+His co-founded company, Kindred AI, was featured at number 29 on MIT Technology Review's 2017 list of smartest companies in the world.